sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/troubleshooting_s3a.md

 1. A proxy server is doing bad things to the data.
 1. Some signing problem, especially with third-party S3-compatible object stores.

-This is generally a very rare occurrence.
+This is a very, very rare occurrence.

 If the problem is a signing one, try changing the signature algorithm.